rlkennedyreid/cookiecutter-python-project/README.md

 - [pylint](https://github.com/PyCQA/pylint)
 - [mypy](https://github.com/python/mypy)
 - [pytest](https://github.com/pytest-dev/pytest)

+[taskipy](https://pypi.org/project/taskipy/) is used to run these tools in pre-commit hooks and the CI/CD.
+**Note:** These tools are not already defined in `pyproject.toml` automatically.
+This is to ensure that the tools are up to date when starting the project.

+See [below](#initialise-the-project) for details on initialising the project, which includes adding these dev dependencies.

 ### CI/CD
 Working [GitHub Actions](https://docs.github.com/en/actions) workflows that run formatting and linting checks, and tests.